The Tabernacle at Frieda and The Moon

 Could it get any better than this?
 Well…outside on the wraparound deck is a sheltered and private hot tub, just perfect for a soothing soak and overlooking the most incredible scenery.
-The Tabernacle shares its very special setting, in a pretty meadow surrounded by mature trees and Cornish hedges with views towards rolling hills and lush fields, with The Observatory (new for May 2018) both have their own separate spaces, entrances and parking areas and privacy will be ensured with a newly planted wooded copse to create a natural screen between the two.
+The Tabernacle shares its very special setting, in a pretty meadow surrounded by mature trees and Cornish hedges with views towards rolling hills and lush fields.
+The other half is home to The Observatory - both have their own separate spaces, entrances and parking areas and privacy will be ensured with a newly planted wooded copse to create a natural screen between the two.
 Baa, moo and too wit, too woo, the sights and sounds of the countryside are all around you here.
 At dusk, relax and watch the spectacular sunsets as you barbecue on the chiminea, warmed by its flames as you spot the stars coming out one by one in the endless sky.
 All in all, this is definitely one not to miss.
 Just look at the glowing reviews!

 Out and About